LIVERPOOL BEER COLLECTIVE COMMITTEE MEMBERS

 How I came to this point in chairing the Liverpool Beer Collective is a very, very long story.
 I’ll spare the details on that!
 But suffice to say, from a background in working in kitchens many years ago to taking an interest in real ale and wine, things aligned a few years ago.
 The explosion in interest and thirst for craft beer from 2012 onward in the UK coincided with the writing I was doing and gradually through building up a network, the Liverpool Beer Collective was born.
 I have always loved food and drink; the wonderful tastes and textures, the backstories behind creation and the people involved – it seemed natural to dedicate time to promote them in my home city.

 In terms of a favourite beer, I really do have to sit on the fence here.
 It depends entirely on the setting.
 Is the beer with food?
 At a gig?
 In a pub?
 In a newly established brew tap?
 I’ve never discriminated against any style of dispense – beers can be great in keg, cask, bottle or can, as each has their own virtues, nuances and advantages for a beer.
 In terms of style, IPAs or Pale Ales have provided me with the bedrock of my favourites; they are perfect for any day or night, warm or cold.
 The most memorable beer I have tried has to be Siren Craft’s Bones of a Sailor Part III; an imperial stout aged on raspberries and cacao in sherry casks - such a complete beer and one I’ve sadly not been able to get my hands on for years now, being a very limited edition.
-The last year has gone all too quickly, but I am quite proud that I was able to set up and build on a gruelling Tryanuary campaign by setting up the first ever Liverpool Beer Week.
-It was great to experience such willingness from so many people to get involved and I can’t wait to see things grow year on year for Merseyside and the Beer Week.
+It has been a great experience to see such willingness from so many people to get involved and I can’t wait to see things grow year on year for Merseyside and the Liverpool Beer Week that we organise.

 You can follow Pedro on Twitter here: twitter.com/PedroCotzier